hollowstrawberry/crab-cogs/README.md

 ### 📢 GameAlert

 Sends a configured message when a guild member starts playing a specific game or has been playing for some time.
 The purpose is to alert friends or just to be silly.

+### 🎐 ImageLog

+Logs and stores deleted images in a designated moderation channel.
+Useful for moderating servers with image boards or similar.

+❌ Has been partially broken for a while because Discord changed how its cdn works.

+**⚠️ Usage Warning:** Content saved by this method is NOT usable for reporting users to Discord.
+You also may be liable for keeping content that breaks Discord TOS.